California has a top-two primary system. There is no U.S. Senate race in California.

 There is no U.S. Senate race in California.
 California will elect 52 members to its U.S. House delegation.

-Only two U.S. House seats in California are considered to be competitive: CA-22 and CA-48.
-They are rated “Toss Up Republican” by The Cook Political Report.
-Only one woman reported campaign finance data in CA-22, Democrat Jasmeet Bains, who has raised $521,209.
-Randy Villegas, also a Democrat, has raised the most with $827,279 followed by David Valadao with $774,633.
+Only one U.S. House seat in California is considered to be competitive: CA-22.
+It is rated “Toss Up Republican” by The Cook Political Report.
+Only one woman reported campaign finance data in CA-22: Democrat Jasmeet Bains, who has raised $927,937.
+Randy Villegas, also a Democrat, has raised the most with $1.2M followed by Republican Representative David Valadao; he has raised over $1.1M.

-Across the open-seat races, the average raised by Democratic men candidates ($472,754) exceeds the average raised by Democratic women candidates ($204,769).
+Across the open-seat races, the average raised by Democratic men candidates (over $1.4M) exceeds the average raised by Democratic women candidates ($482,012).

-Democrat Esther Kim Varet, who is challenging Representative Kim in CA-40, has raised over $2.3M with about 43% from small contributions.
-About one-quarter of her funds are from self-financing.
+Democrat Esther Kim Varet, who is challenging Representative Kim (CA-40), has raised over $2.6M with about 47% from small contributions.
+Almost one-quarter of her funds are from self-financing.

 This statistic is the average total amount raised to date from individuals (including self-financing).